abhinavchadaga/lyric-finder/README.md

 The backend is written in C++20 and CUDA and is built using CMake.
 The application is served using the [oat++](https://oatpp.io) web framework.

+The underlying database of songs was scraped from [lyricsdepot](http://www.lyricsdepot.com) using ScraPy + some additional postprocessing.
+It's stored as a json lines file and loaded in as an in-memory database.
+The database contains 300,000+ songs.

 ## Demo

 https://github.com/abhinavchadaga/lyric-finder/assets/48454518/5327195a-d69d-4eb8-831e-42a911aaef33